-At ultimate.ai, we work closely with some pretty big telco providers in Europe, to help them improve the quality of their customer service with automation.
+At Ultimate, we work closely with some pretty big telco providers in Europe, to help them improve the quality of their customer service with automation.
 So it’s safe to say that we care a lot about this topic.
-In this article, we explore the five factors that impact customer perception of service quality amongst telcos, and identify the most crucial ones, with some expert advice exclusive for ultimate.ai from AKEO Télécom Customer Relationship Manager Reynol Sotomayor.
+In this article, we explore the five factors that impact customer perception of service quality amongst telcos, and identify the most crucial ones, with some expert advice from AKEO Télécom Customer Relationship Manager Reynol Sotomayor

 How to measure service quality amongst telcos

 There are quite a few studies that have looked at the impact of service quality on customer satisfaction in telecommunications companies across various parts of the globe.
 For the most part, these studies identify five factors that could predict the quality of the service provided by the telco in question.
 These are as follows:

 Reliability: The telco’s ability to deliver their promises on time.

 Responsiveness: The degree to which telco customers perceive their provider’s readiness to assist them promptly.

 Assurance: The ability of the telco support team to communicate trust to their customers and the degree of courtesy shown by agents to customers.